gohugoio/hugo/content/en/content-management/shortcodes.md

 #### Example `youtube` Display

 Using the preceding `youtube` example (without `autoplay="true"`), the following simulates the displayed experience for visitors to your website.
-Naturally, the final display will be contingent on your stylesheets and surrounding markup.
+Naturally, the final display will be contingent on your style sheets and surrounding markup.
 The video is also include in the [Quick Start of the Hugo documentation][quickstart].

 {{< youtube w7Ft2ymGmfc >}}